Mortgages with a Debt Management Plan (DMP)

-There are many specialist lenders available, providing mortgages designed for people who’ve had credit problems.
-So even if you’ve been turned away by high street banks and building societies, don’t give up.
+There are many specialist lenders offer the option for getting a mortgage with a DMP.
+So even if you’ve been turned away by high street banks and building societies, don’t give up!

-Can I get a mortgage if I have a DMP?
+Can I get a mortgage with a Debt Management Plan?

-Yes, it’s possible, but it can be more challenging.
+Yes, it’s possible to get a mortgage with a DMP, but it can be more challenging.
 Lenders will assess your financial situation, including the severity and timing of any credit problems.

 If your DMP payments are recorded as defaults, this can further complicate the application process.
 Additionally, if you have a substantial deposit, you may have already used it to pay off debt, limiting your options further.

-For those struggling to find a lender, it’s best to seek professional advice.
-Expert brokers have access to exclusive deals that aren’t always available to the public, which may increase your chances of securing a mortgage.
+For those struggling to find a lender, it’s best to seek professional advice if you’re looking for a mortgage with a DMP.
+Our expert mortgage brokers have access to exclusive deals that aren’t always available to the public, which may increase your chances of securing a mortgage.

 Can you get a mortgage after your DMP has finished?

-Once your DMP is completed, it may remain on your credit file for up to six years [4].
-During this period, it can be difficult to secure a mortgage from mainstream lenders.
+Once your DMP is completed, it may remain on your credit file for up to six years.
+During this period, it can still be difficult to secure a mortgage from mainstream lenders.
 However, many lenders will consider you for a mortgage once your DMP has been settled, particularly if it’s been over a year since completion.

 After your DMP is settled, it’s important to ensure that your credit report reflects this accurately.
 If there are any remaining defaults or outdated information, work with the relevant creditors to update your credit file.